shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 5. Delete all Sensors
 6. Discovery new Sensors
 7. There will be a lot of sensors listed depending on your receiver (d8r, d4r, x8r etc.)
-8. Very Recommend is to Check if the sensors Named correct especially the two Temp and using without Arducopter, so the lua script can make use of them and not from the Arducopter Fallback IDs.
+8. Very Recommend is to Check if the sensors Named correct especially the two Temp so the cript can make use of them.
 Naming is case sensitive!
 9. Set this lua script as Telemetry screen.

 ### Sensor Namens